Nathan Head

-Nathan Head (born 8 October 1980) is a British actor, known for his work in the independent horror film Theatre Of Fear as well as the Netflix Robert The Doll series.
+Nathan Head (born 8 October 1980) is a British actor, known for his work in the independent horror film Theatre of Fear as well as the Netflix Robert The Doll series.
 He trained in Manchester, where he took acting classes at the Northern Actors Centre, whose patrons included Sarah Lancashire, Shobna Gulati and Brigit Forsyth.

 Early career

 Head first gained attention with his role as demonic Raymond Korkinsky in the award-winning film The Archangel Murders, which was shown at Cannes in 2010.
 The film had a limited theatrical release in October 2009, playing alongside Halloween and Someone's Knocking at the Door.
 Head also voiced a character in the animated spin-off Underworld Tales.

 Work in the horror genre

-Head is best known for his work in the British horror genre, notably his leading roles in the films Theatre Of Fear, the Sony Pictures dinosaur thriller Jurassic Predator and the mockbuster Exorcist Chronicles.
-Theatre Of Fear entered the Asda UK DVD charts at number 19 and Exorcist Chronicles gained recognition in America upon its release via Time Warner Cable.
+Head is best known for his work in the British horror genre, notably his leading roles in the films Theatre of Fear, the Sony Pictures dinosaur thriller Jurassic Predator and the mockbuster Exorcist Chronicles.
+Theatre of Fear entered the Asda UK DVD charts at number 19 and Exorcist Chronicles gained recognition in America upon its release via Time Warner Cable.
 Both films received positive reviews from Silver Screen magazine, Scream magazine and Rue Morgue magazine as well as being featured in The Guardian and leading genre publication Fangoria magazine, Exorcist Chronicles' popularity led to Head appearing on BBC Merseyside to talk about his love for the horror genre and his years of experience in acting in horror prosthetics, creature makeup and special effects makeup.
+Nathan Head appeared in five "of the Dead" films; Virus of the Dead, King of the Dead, Harvest of the Dead II, Book of the Dead and, in a more comedic turn, the spoof Attack of the Flatulating Dead.